 This bag is a go-to for short hikes and overnight camping excursions.
 It comes with an integrated rain cover, is quite lightweight, and has an impressive amount of organization capacity for it’s minimal design.

-At 33 or 36 liters (depending on the size you buy), this bag is ALWAYS carry on compliant.
+At 33 or 36 liters (depending on the size you buy), this bag is ALWAYS carry on compliant – just tighten up the compression straps.
 If you aren’t sold on the Stratos, the Osprey Cirrus 36 is another great option.

 Read our full Osprey Stratos 36 review here.

 - Always carry-on compliant